Note: All students are required to meet the same minimum Standards regardless of eligibility for Title IV funding.

 - Unsuccessful completion of a class is defined as “D” (Poor/Failure), “F” (Failure), “W” (Withdrawal), or “I” (Incomplete) on the semester grade report.
-Please note: Successful completion of N210 Foundations of Professional Practice is a letter grade "A' or "B".
-Any student receiving a "C", "D", "F" or "W" must retake the course.
+Please note: Successful completion of N311 Foundations of Professional Practice is a letter grade "A" or "B." Any student receiving a "C," "D," "F," or "W" must retake the course.

 - A student who receives a “D,” or “F” or "W" for a course must retake that course the next semester it is offered.
-In the second time through a course, students must receive at least an overall grade “C” to pass the course and not be dismissed.
-Exception -- N210 must be passed with an "A" or "B".
+In the retake/repeat course, students must receive at least an overall grade “C” to pass the course and not be dismissed.
+Exception -- N311 must be passed with an "A" or "B."

 - A student may not withdraw from more than 1 course while pursuing the BSN degree.
 The student may not withdraw from a course if there is a Student Code of Conduct issue or a Grievance is pending or being investigated.

-Minimum Grade Point Average (GPA) Requirement (Qualitative Measure) - The student is required to earn and maintain a 2.5 Cumulative grade point average out of a possible 4.0 scale.
+Minimum Grade Point Average (GPA) Requirement (Quantitative Measure) - The student is required to earn and maintain a 2.5 cumulative grade point average on a 4.0 scale.

 All LCN grades and all semester hours count on the student’s grade point average in determining scholastic eligibility to remain in the College.
-A student must earn a minimum of “C” in each LCN course with the exception of N210 Foundations of Professional Practice in which the student must make an A or B.
+A student must earn a minimum of “C” in each LCN course with the exception of N311 Foundations of Professional Practice in which the student must make an A or B.